Ultimate Guide: Content Uniformity Test in Pharmaceutical Analysis USP<905>

 • Calculate the acceptance value

-Requirement to pass content uniformity:
+Requirement to pass content uniformity

 • Acceptance value must be less than or equal to L1%